r-fukutoku/ML410_Project2/index.md

 For locally weighted regression,  𝑦̂   is pbtained as a different linear combination of the values of y.

 ## Random Forest
-Random Forest Regression is a supervised learning algorithm that uses ensemble learning method for regression.
+Random Forest Regression is a supervised learning algorithm that utilizes ensemble learning method for regression.
 Ensemble learning method is a technique that combines predictions from multiple machine learning algorithms to make a more accurate prediction than a single model.

 ![image](https://user-images.githubusercontent.com/98488324/153693726-36f3fe10-9648-4606-92cb-293b6c78a9dd.png)

-The diagram above shows the structure of a Random Forest.
-You can notice that the trees run in parallel with no interaction amongst them.
+This is the basic structure of a Random Forest.
+The trees are parallel with no interaction amongst them.
 A Random Forest operates by constructing several decision trees during training time and outputting the mean of the classes as the prediction of all the trees.

-By default, the decision trees we use here will make their predictions based on the mean value of the target within each leaf of the tree, and the splitting criteria will be based on minimizing the MSE.
+By default, the decision trees we use here will make their predictions based on the mean value of the target within each leaf of the tree, and the splitting criteria will be based on minimizing the mean square error, MSE.